Dalhousie University: Academics

 Dalhousie is a publicly funded research university, and a member of the Association of Universities and Colleges of Canada, as well as the U15.
 As of 2022, there were 20,970 students enrolled at the university.
 Dalhousie offers more than 4,000 courses and over 200 degree programs in 13 undergraduate, graduate, and professional faculties.
 The requirements for admission differ between students from Nova Scotia, students from other provinces in Canada, and international students due to lack of uniformity in marking schemes.
 The requirements for admission also differ depending on the program.
-In 2011, the secondary school average for incoming first-year undergraduate students was 85 percent.
+In 2011, the secondary school average for incoming first-year undergraduate students was 85 per cent.

 Canadian students may apply for financial aid such as the Nova Scotia Student Assistance Program and Canada Student Loans and Grants through the federal and provincial governments.
 Financial aid may also be provided in the form of loans, grants, bursaries, scholarships, fellowships, debt reduction, interest relief, and work programs.
 The university's registrar provides scholarships for its students in order to provide financial assistance, or to reward academic merits or performances in another fields, such as community involvement and leadership.

 Reputation

-The 2022 Academic Ranking of World Universities ranked Dalhousie University 301–400 in the world and 13–17 in Canada.
-The 2023 QS World University Rankings ranked the university 308th in the world, and twelfth in Canada.
-The 2023 Times Higher Education World University Rankings placed Dalhousie 301–350 in the world.
-In the 2022–23 U.S. News & World Report Best Global University Ranking, the university placed 314th in the world, and 11th in Canada.
-In terms of national rankings, Maclean's ranked Dalhousie seventh in their 2023 Medical-Doctoral university rankings.
+The 2025 Academic Ranking of World Universities ranked Dalhousie University 301–400 in the world and 11–15 in Canada.
+The 2025 QS World University Rankings ranked the university 275th in the world, and twelfth in Canada.
+The 2025 Times Higher Education World University Rankings placed Dalhousie 301–350 in the world.
+In the 2025 U.S. News & World Report Best Global University Ranking, the university placed 385th in the world, and 11th in Canada.
+In terms of national rankings, Maclean's ranked Dalhousie ninth in their 2026 Medical-Doctoral university rankings.
 Dalhousie was ranked in spite of having opted out – along with several other universities in Canada – of participating in Maclean's graduate survey since 2006.

-Dalhousie also placed in a number of rankings that evaluated the employment prospects of its graduates.
-In the Times Higher Education's 2022 global employability ranking, Dalhousie placed 186th in the world, and eighth in Canada.
-In QS's 2020 graduate employability ranking, the university ranked 301–500 in the world, and 10–16 in Canada.
+Dalhousie also placed in rankings that evaluated the employment prospects of its graduates.
+In QS's 2022 graduate employability ranking, the university ranked 301–500 in the world, and 9–17 in Canada.